Dal Lake: Mazar-e-Shuara Cemetery

-Mazar-e-Shura (مزارِ شُعاراء; transliteration: Mazār-i Shuʿārā, translation: The Cemetery of Poets) is a cemetery on a small hill by the main road in Dalgate, an area of Srinagar.
-Founded in the reign of the Mughul emperor Akbar the Great, it was built in a scenic location on the banks of the Dal as a cemetery for eminent poets.
+Mazar-e-Shuara (مزارِ شُعاراء) is a cemetery on a small hill by the main road in Dalgate, an area of Srinagar.
+Founded in the reign of the Mughal emperor Akbar, it was built in a scenic location on the banks of the Dal as a cemetery for eminent poets.
 Historical records show that there were at least five poets and men of letters buried in the cemetery: Shah Abu'l-Fatah, Haji Jan Muhammad Qudsi, Abu Talib Kalim Kashani, Muhammad Quli Salim Tehrani, and Tughra-yi Mashhadi, all natives of Iran who emigrated to India and were associated with the Mughal court.
 Due to neglect, only three tombstones are currently visible, one of which bears an inscription that is only partially legible.